AndrewFasano/andrewfasano.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a senior cybersecurity researcher focused on the cyber capabilities of AI systems.
-At the US AI Safety Institute (AISI), I leverage my background in cyber capability evaluation to assess current and next-generation AI models, studying the relationship between the capability frontier and potential cyber harms while advancing the science of AI security evaluations.
+At the [NIST Center for AI Standards and Innovation](https://www.nist.gov/caisi) (CAISI, formerly known as the US AI Safety Institute), I leverage my background in cyber capability evaluation to assess current and next-generation AI models, studying the relationship between the capability frontier and potential cyber harms while advancing the science of AI security evaluations.

 Previously, I spent a decade at MIT Lincoln Laboratory in the [Cyber System Assessments Group](https://www.ll.mit.edu/r-d/cyber-security-and-information-sciences/cyber-system-assessments) where I led a research team focused on the intersection of dynamic program analysis, firmware security, and vulnerability discovery.
 In this role, I helped define the field of _firmware rehosting_ while building open-source tools and applying them to analyze critical systems' security.
 This work in systems security evaluation and testing methodology now informs my approach to understanding AI systems' capabilities and security implications.

-I earned my PhD in Computer Science from Northeastern University and BS from Rensselaer Polytechnic Institute, where I was an active member of RPISEC.
+I earned my PhD in Computer Science from Northeastern University and BS from Rensselaer Polytechnic Institute, where I was an active member of [RPISEC](https://rpis.ec).
 I'm passionate about cybersecurity education and have developed courses for universities, government agencies, and private companies.
 The materials from my System Security with Dynamic Program Analysis course are <a href="https://github.com/andrewFasano/dpa" target="_blank">publicly available</a>.

 All my publications are available as open access on <a href='https://scholar.google.com/citations?user=Y9XVfSIAAAAJ'>Google Scholar</a>.

 # 🔥 News
-- *2024.11*: Joined the US AI Safety Institute as a senior advisor focused on cybersecurity
+- *2024.11*: Joined the <emph>Center AI Standards and Innovation</emph> to lead a team focused on the cyber capabilities of AI systems
 - *2024.08*: Gave a DEF CON talk about reverse engineering LLMs
 - *2022.11*: Ran my first international training course in Munich, Germany focused on firmware security
 - *2022.01*: Created and taught <emph>CS 4910</emph> &quot;Dynamic Program Analysis for System Security &quot; at Northeastern University